Mushtari-Sadia/TOEFL-prep/README.md

     **Another tip:** The test app fails to save the written essay sometimes.
 So what I did was, after writing one essay, exited the test, went to view answers -> writing -> switched between the independent/integrated a few times to load it -> copied it (ctrl+c) -> pasted in a text file outside -> then went back to the test and started the second question of writing.

     That’s it for my preparation.
 There are more resources below which I collected but never looked at (except for the first two links).
-I did make some notes, which you can find below the resources.

 ### **Resources**
 - **Writing Resources**: